d-akhil-kumar/triage-panda/README.md

 ## ✅ Testing the Workflow

 Your application is now live.
 To test it, go to the repository where you installed the GitHub App and create a new issue.

-Check your running NestJS application's console logs to see the agent spring into action!
+-   Check your running NestJS application's console logs to see the agent's activity.
+-   Open your local Langfuse dashboard at [http://localhost:3000](http://localhost:3000) to see a detailed, step-by-step trace of the agent's entire thought process.

 ## 🔮 Future Roadmap

 This project is designed to be extensible.
 Future enhancements will include:

-- **Integrate Langfuse:** Add comprehensive tracing and observability to visualize the agent's behavior.
 - **Clarification Loops:** Enable the agent to ask for more information on vague issues.
 - **Self-Correction:** Add logic to handle tool failures or unexpected outcomes gracefully.
 - **Code Owner Suggestion:** Analyze issue content to suggest the best team member for the assignment.